vmehtalinux/GoDmOdE/README.md

-# GoDmOdE
+# WebEditor
-Super Cool insane natural powers over the computing world
+Ability to edit the web.